roasted japanese sweet potato sliced in half in a blue rectangle bowl

 1. Wash and dry the sweet potatoes.
 Prick a few holes into them with a fork.
 Wrap with foil or leave them as is (see blog post for details).

-2. Without pre-heating, place them into the oven (you can use a baking tray or place them straight onto the wire rack int he oven) and bake at 325 F for 70-90 minutes OR 375 F for 50-65 minutes (see blog post for textural difference between the two temperatures) or until you can insert a chopstick through the potatoes easily.
+2. Without pre-heating, place them into the oven (you can use a baking tray or place them straight onto the wire rack int he oven) and bake at 325 F (300 F convection) for 70-90 minutes OR 375 F (350 F convection) for 50-65 minutes (see blog post for textural difference between the two temperatures) or until you can insert a chopstick through the potatoes easily.

-3. Turn off the oven and them rest for 10 minutes.
+3. Turn off the oven and them rest in the oven with the door closed until cooled down, about 1 hour.
 Enjoy!

 Notes